zerxfox/Webroot-Manager/README.md

 2. **Manually through a browser:** Open `localhost:8080`.

 ## Restarting Webroot Manager
-Run the following two commands in the terminal:
+Run the following command in the terminal:

 ```bash
 su -c webroot